Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 Your associate degree program will more than likely require a practicum or internship as part of the program.
 That means your school will assist you with placement with a local employer where you can satisfy the 200-hour supervision requirements necessary for CADC certification.

-Most colleges and university programs will help you locate an agency and supervisor who will help you obtain these on-the-job supervision hours.
+Most colleges and university programs help you locate an agency and supervisor who will help you obtain these on-the-job supervision hours.
 Internships can serve as a great opportunity to potentially land a position where you can begin working toward satisfying the 4,000-hour work experience requirement.

 Your work experience needs to be well-documented.
-If you’ve worked for multiple employers, or gained experience through volunteer work, gather documentation from each one detailing your job duties, titles, and dates of employment.
+If you’ve worked for multiple employers or gained experience through volunteer work, gather documentation from each one detailing your job duties, titles, and dates of employment.

 3. Apply to Become a Certified Alcohol & Drug Counselor (CADC)